Firm of the Year

 everyone has a friendly and approachable attitude

 ".
-How very jolly.
-But that doesn't change the fact that associate attrition is rumoured to be high - especially with pay being nothing special and the bonus metric incomprehensible.
+The good reportsalso don't change the fact that associate attrition is rumoured to be high - especially with pay being nothing special and the bonus metric incomprehensible.

 Salary (1st seat trainee):

 Salary (Salaried partner):